Hinduism in Delhi: Communities

-In local and ruler Delhi, the Gurjar, Jats, Rajput, Brahmin and other Dalit communities have been residing in Delhi from long times.
-After Partition, many Sindhis (mainly Hindus) from Pakistan came and settled in New Delhi.
-Due to Urbanization of New Delhi many people of Bihar, Uttarakhandis and other neighbouring regions came to settle in Delhi.
+In local and rural Delhi, the communities like the Rajputs, Jats, Gujjars, Brahmins, Dalits, Valmikis, Baniyas, etc. have been residing in Delhi from a long time.
+After Partition, many Punjabis (mainly Hindus and Sikhs) from Pakistan came and settled in New Delhi.
+Due to Urbanization of New Delhi many people of Bihar, Haryana, Uttarakhand, Uttar Pradesh and other neighbouring regions came to settle in Delhi.